Nassim Hnid

-Nassim Hnid (born 12 March 1997) is a Tunisian professional footballer who plays as a centre-back for Lithuanian club Žalgiris.
+Nassim Hnid (born 12 March 1997) is a Tunisian professional footballer who plays as a centre-back for Étoile Sportive du Sahel.

 Career

 On 20 August 2020, Hnid joined Super League Greece club AEK Athens.
 AEK Athens reportedly paid a transfer fee of €600,000 to CS Sfaxien, while Hnid signed a four-year contract.

+On 16 November 2023, A Lyga club Žalgiris announced the termination of Hnid's contract.